jamesabels/Phaser-Boilerplate/README.md

 **gulp** - This default task will build a development version of your project.

-**gulp optimized** - This task will build a production version of your project.
+**gulp production** - This task will build a production version of your project.

-**gulp js-debug** - This task will help debug your project.
+**gulp debug** - This task will help debug your project.

 **gulp serve** - This task will build and host a development version of your project.